What is a private student loan?

 Students have used private loans to cover a recent or past balances, to fund school related travel abroad or to help with qualified living expenses not covered by their federal student loan eligibility.
 Application for private loans is initiated by the student through a lending institution of their choice.
 Southwestern maintains a comprehensive list of lenders our students have used in the past three years and is updated annually.

-- Historical List of Lenders
+- Explore Lenders

 - How are private loans different from Federal Direct Loans?